Audience: Franklin University faculty, staff, and students with Office 365 accounts.

 What is OneDrive

-What is it?
-OneDrive is a cloud storage space you can use for files you work with.
-You will have access to OneDrive storage space while your actively working toward your degree.
-However, your access to OneDrive is removed after graduating or after you stop taking classes.
-For more information about your account life span, please click here.
-Alumni of the University will keep access to their Office365 email after graduation.
-Such policies may change in the future.
+For student, you will have access to OneDrive storage space while your actively working toward your degree.
+However, your access to OneDrive is removed after graduating or after you stop taking classes, at which time files will be deleted.
+For more information about your student account life span, please click here.

 OneDrive space for current students and staff/faculty: You have 1 TB of storage space available.
 Individual files may not exceed 10 GB.